Analysis | The paper bag test came to Buckingham Palace

 A YouGov survey in 2019 found that darker-skinned Black Americans were more likely to say that they experienced racism frequently.
 What’s more, most Black people agreed with them.

-The survey asked Black people to choose their complexion categories and those who identified as having the darkest skin, about half reported that they experienced racism “very” or “fairly” frequently.
+The survey asked Black people to choose their complexion categories, and of those who identified as having the darkest skin, about half reported that they experienced racism “very” or “fairly” frequently.
 By comparison, 26 to 34 percent of Black people who identified as having lighter complexions said the same.

 Meghan told Winfrey that the Firm informed her and her husband that their child would not be given a title and such privileges and services as security protection, that he would be treated differently than the other royal babies.
 The decision had apparently been made before there was a chance to see whether baby Archie would pass the paper bag test.